RiteshSingh9/learning_laravel_ritesh/README.md

   - Make URL with child path
   - Interview Question

-- Name Routes
+  - ### Name Routes

     We define **names for routes**

       - It is used when we have to use **large urls**
       - How to make a named Route ?
       - How to use named Route from view ?
       - How to use named Route from controller?
       - How to pass params in named route ?
       - Interview Questions

+## Chapter 10

+- Middlewares
+    - What are middleware?
+    - Command to make the ?
+    - Types of Middleware ?